xiaomlove/nexusphp-doc/docs/en/update1.7.md

 If you are running `composer install` manually, you can do it normally.
 If you are downloading dependencies manually, please download the dependencies for 1.7 from the download page.

 ## Perform upgrade
 Similar to upgrade 1.6, get the latest code, overwrite it, copy `nexus/Install/update/update.php` to `public/update/update.php`, and run it.
 Check that all functions are working after completion.

-## Configuring the announce URL

-1.7 refactored the announce and scrape interfaces, the default announce URL is `api/announce` and the old `announce.php` is no longer maintained.
-[Site Settings]->[Basic Settings]->[Tracker Address] is changed to `DOMAIN/api/announce`.
-[Site Settings]->[Security Settings]->[HTTPS Tracker Address], change it too if it is filled in.

-## Configure Octane (recommended)
+## Configure Octane (experimental)
 The optional driver is roadrunner or swoole.
 If you use roadrunner, you need to [download its binary](./downloads.md#roadrunner) under ROOT_PATH.
 If you are using swoole, you need to install the swoole PHP extension.